Office of Special Counsel: Conway violated Hatch Act

 Conway went on to tell Cuomo that Jones is "out of step for Alabama voters, according to the President," and that Trump "doesn't want a liberal Democrat representing Alabama in the United States Senate."

-The Office of Special Counsel is unrelated to the investigation by special counsel Robert Mueller.
+The Office of Special Counsel is unrelated to the investigation by special counsel Robert Mueller, and is an independent agency with purview of the Hatch Act.

+Conway faced a similar situation last year, when she used a Fox News appearance in February to plug Ivanka Trump's clothing line.
+The White House defended Conway at the time and said, "Upon completion of our inquiry, we concluded that Ms. Conway acted inadvertently and is highly unlikely to do so again."

+The Office of Government Ethics -- then led by Walter Shaub who has since stepped down and joined the Campaign Legal Center as well as become a CNN contributor -- said Conway's statements were inappropriate and called on the White House to take disciplinary action.